 - country of origin

-The next page will vary between journals, but allows journals to collect various answers from an author such as:
+The Additional Information page varies between journals, and allows journals to collect answers from an author such as:

 - whether the article has been published elsewhere